testpatchesorg/qubership-workflow-hub/actions/docker-action/README.md

 ---

-## Permisions
+## Permissions

 - Minimum permissions level `contents: read` in dry-run mode.
 - In normal mode it is required to set `packages: write`.
 - If `security-scan: 'true'` then need to set `security-events: write`.
 - If action used in workflow which triggered by `pool_request` and `security-scan: true`, then need to set `pull-requests: write` permission.
-The summary of seurity scan will be added to pull request as a comment.
+The summary of security scan will be added to pull request as a comment.

 ---